nickc1/skedm/docs/quick-example.rst

 .. image:: /_static/edm/lorenz_weighted_predictions.png
    :align: center

-As expected, the forecast accuracy decreases as more and more near neighbors are averaged together to make a prediction.
+As expected, the forecast accuracy decreases as more and more near neighbor trajectories are averaged together to make a prediction.

 Additionally, instead of averaging near neighbors, it is possible to look at the forecast skill of each near neighbor.
 This is visualized against the average distance to that point.
 This is computed as: